 Breastfeeding isn’t easy, especially after the first pregnancy.
 Here are my Confessions of a Nursing Mom from 2013.

-WARNING: This post is about breastfeeding.
+WARNING: This post is about breastfeeding and the confessions of a nursing mom.
 That means I’m talking about cracked nipples, sore boobs, and massive amounts of breast milk.

 I always knew that I wanted to breastfeed our baby for many reasons.
 For one, it is natural and inexpensive.
 Two, breastmilk is light on the tummy.
 And three, nursing is a great way to bond with your baby.

 I thought breastfeeding would be easy.
 If your baby is hungry, you just pull out your boob and baby eats.
 Right?

 I actually met with the lactation consultant three times while I was in the hospital because I had so many questions.
 Plus, little A didn’t like to latch on my left side properly.
 She still has difficulty and my poor nipple is suffering.
 There is so much more to breastfeeding a baby than you, your breast, and the little one.

 You need a special bra, special breast pads for leaking, special tops with easy access, lots of water, extra calories in your diet, and… in my case: a special diet.

 Following a Fussy Baby Diet for Breastfeeding

 I am currently following a fussy baby diet that pretty much eliminates half of what we have in our pantry: dairy, citrus, caffeine, chocolate, whole grains, leafy greens, broccoli, red meat, etc.